Unifying Cosmic Epochs and Effective Dynamical Brane Tension: Introduction

-To address these challenges, we propose a novel, analytically tractable scale factor $ a(t)=e^{H(t)} { (1-e^{-k(t)t}) }^{b(t)}$, that interpolates between the four standard cosmological epochs and recovers the correct asymptotic behaviors in each era.
-Furthermore, in order to preserve the monotonic growth expected in the scale factor throughout cosmic evolution and to ensure continuous differentiability at transition points, we employ smooth sigmoid transitions \cite{28}-\cite{30} in reconstructing the scale factor’s key parameters.
-We illustrate the scale factor's evolution through cosmic history, with global and zoomed views, exhibiting strong agreement with supernova, cosmic microwave background (CMB), and baryon acoustic oscillation(BAO) observations \cite{31}-\cite{36}.
+To address these challenges, we introduce a unified, analytically tractable cosmic scale factor $a(t)=e^{H(t)} { (1-e^{-k(t)t}) }^{b(t)}$, as a phenomenological framework, that interpolates between the four standard cosmological epochs and recovers the correct asymptotic behaviors in each era.
+Furthermore, in order to preserve the monotonic growth expected in the scale factor throughout cosmic evolution and to ensure continuous differentiability at transition points, we reconstruct key parameters of the scale factor using smooth sigmoid transitions \cite{28}-\cite{30} and physically motivated durations, such as the transition timescale and the correct number of e-folds.
+We illustrate the scale factor's evolution through cosmic history, with global and zoomed views, exhibiting strong agreement with supernova, cosmic microwave background (CMB), and baryon acoustic oscillation (BAO) observations \cite{31}-\cite{36}.
+This consistency is indeed due to the careful selection of the key parameters of the model, i.e. $H(t)$ and $k(t)$.
+These parameters, designed with observationally motivated behaviors, offers a versatile platform for cosmological data fitting and theoretical development, despite not being derived from first principles.

-A distinguished feature of this model is its novel modified Hubble parameter that incorporates quantum-statistical corrections via a Bose-Einstein distribution and a particle pressure term.This quantum-informed perspective offers a departure from conventional, purely geometric, classical models, promising a refined understanding of cosmological expansion.
+This model introduces a modified Hubble parameter with quantum-statistical corrections, using a Bose-Einstein-like distribution and a particle pressure-like term.
+This quantum perspective diverges from traditional purely geometric, classical models potentially offering a more accurate understanding of cosmic expansion.

-Beyond its mathematical elegance, this model provides a physically motivated, brane-world description of cosmic evolution from inflation to late-time acceleration, revealing a deeper physical structure.
-Specifically, the model's key parameter, $k(t)$ times time, allows for a dual interpretation of cosmic evolution within brane cosmology, encompassing both Randall–Sundrum type-II (RS-II) scenarios \cite{37}-\cite{39} and variable brane tension models \cite{40}-\cite{43}.
-This framework smoothly transitions from a high-energy, brane-dominated early universe to low-energy general relativity, potentially offering insights into a unified theory.
+By offering an analytic ansatz for the scale factor, this model approximates the universe's expansion without relying on a fundamental Lagrangian or field theory.
+It serves as a testbed for model-independent cosmological analysis, particularly in the study of transition dynamics.
+While heuristic, this approach is inspired by features observed in fundamental theories such as brane-world scenarios, where effective Friedmann equations allow for smooth transitions between different expansion regimes.
+Specifically, the model's key parameter, $k(t)t$, admits a dual phenomenological interpretation of cosmic evolution within an effective brane-inspired cosmology, encompassing both Randall–Sundrum type-II (RS-II) scenarios \cite{37}-\cite{39} and variable brane tension models \cite{40}-\cite{43}.
+This framework smoothly transitions from a high-energy, brane-dominated early universe to low-energy general relativity, offering a pathway toward a unified description of quantum and gravitational effects across cosmic history.